xoofx/markdig/src/Markdig.Tests/Specs/JiraLinks.md

 The rules for detecting a link are:

 - The project key must be composed of onre or more capitalised ASCII letter `[A-Z]+`
-- A single hypen `-` must separate the project key and issue number.
+- A single hyphen `-` must separate the project key and issue number.
 - The issue number is composed of 1 or more digits `[0, 9]+`
 - The reference must be preceeded by either `(` or whitespace or EOF.
 - The reference must be followed by either `)` or whitespace or EOF.